enketo/enketo-express/tutorials/10-configure.md

 -   `enabled`: Default is `false`.
 Set to `true` to enable CSP headers.
 -   `report only`: Default is `false`.
 Set to `true` to report, but not enforce, CSP.
 -   `value`: Default is `null`.
 Set to a custom value to override default CSP value.

+#### csrf cookie name

+Default is "\_\_csrf".
+Set to override the cookie name used for a csrf token.
+This can be helpful to avoid conflicts with other cookies on a domain.